-My first autumn soup this season: pumpkin and sweet potato soup with coconut milk and curry.
-Vegan, creamy, comforting, and super flavorful!
+My first autumn soup this season: Pumpkin and sweet potato soup bursting with flavor, warm and comforting!
 You will love it!
 And if you like this recipe, have a look at the Pumpkin Soup with Ginger (my first post ever), the Easy Slow Cooker Pumpkin Soup, the Vegan Roasted Pumpkin Soup, or the Butternut Squash Soup with Feta.

-- I had half of a rather small pumpkin, more or less 450 g/ 1 lb.
+- Pumpkin: I had half of a rather small pumpkin, more or less 450 g/ 1 lb.